datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-11-03-TS03-Getting-To-Know-Data.md

     ## [19] "wspd"     "f.wspd"   "wres"     "f.wres"   "wdir"     "f.wdir"
     ## [25] "wdev"     "f.wdev"   "gspd"     "f.gspd"   "s10t"     "f.s10t"
     ## [31] "julian"   "year"

-For illustation purposes we named the new variable we were creating with `mutate()` year2 so we could distinguish it from year created by `year()`.
-Notice that that after using this code, we don't see year2 as a column in our harMet15.09.11 dataframe.

 We want to save this information so that we can plot the daily air temperature as well.
 So, we save the output of our dplyr function as a new data frame.